bbauska/JS-Basics-Unlock/README.md

 ![](./images/image171.jpg){width="15.44069116360455in"
 height="4.188632983377078in"}

-To enumerate (list) an object\'s properties, you can use
+To enumerate (list) an object&#39;s properties, you can use
 ![](./images/image172.jpg){width="2.156696194225722in"
 height="0.33342410323709537in"}, Object-values() , or Object.entries()
-methods which return the properties\' names, values, or both, respectively.
+methods which return the properties&#39; names, values, or both, respectively.

 ![](./images/image173.jpg){width="15.430272309711286in"